haoking/opencvjs/README.md

 This project is inherited from official opencv.js.

 Which means all of the methods in opencv.js works here, also, fix most of the errors, especial for the single channel.
-As most of the project is using the gray image.
+As most of the project is using the gray image and cv.CV_32FC1.

-Moreover, the version of the full channel will come after this release.
+Moreover, the version of the full channel and the full data type will come after the first release.

 ------